-- there are some (useless) theoretical bounds - there are algorithms dynamically adding/removing neurons (not much use nowadays) - In practice: - ► start using a rule of thumb: the number of neurons ≈ ten times less than the number of training instances. - experiment, experiment, experiment.
+- there are some (useless) theoretical bounds - there are algorithms dynamically adding/removing neurons (not much use nowadays) - In practice: Start with an existing network solving similar problem.

+If you are trully desperate trying to solve a brand new problem, you may try an ancient rule of thumb: the number of neurons $\approx$ ten times less than the number of training instances.

+Experiment, experiment, experiment.